ruffenman/ruffApps/README.md

-ruffApps - openFrameworks Apps to play with
+ruffApps - openFrameworks apps to play with
 ===========================================

 Overview/Setup